 So, at best, ‘distinctiveness’ might be regarded as a valuable aspiration for a public service broadcaster, albeit one that the BBC already seeks to meet.
 Yet the BBC is right to warn of the need for clarity about its meaning and implementation (BBC, 2015: 24).
-And the White Paper’s desire to monitor the BBC’s distinctiveness and to measure it bluntly and narrowly should ring alarm bells.
-As a successful and popular publicly-funded organisation, the BBC is an anomaly in modern Britain and anathema to government thinking, which generally prioritises market solutions over public value or user satisfaction.
+And the new Charter’s desire to monitor the BBC’s distinctiveness and to measure it bluntly and narrowly should ring alarm bells.
+As a successful and popular publicly-funded organisation, the BBC is an anomaly in modern Britain and a challenge to an economic orthodoxy which generally prioritises market solutions over public value or user satisfaction.
 So there is a real danger that distinctiveness risks becoming a weapon with which the BBC’s output can constantly be questioned and its role undermined, especially in popular television.
 The explicit linkages that we have seen made between distinctiveness and the BBC’s market impact in the Charter Review debate seem to support this reading.
 Distinctiveness sounds like a quality which can only be understood, uncontroversially, as positive.
 Yet it conceals hidden dangers for public service television, not only in Britain but worldwide.

 References